-In this post I’ll address some of the challenges web designers face when trying to sell their services, and offer some solutions that you can implement in your own business.
+In this post I’ll address some of the challenges web designers face when trying to sell web design services, and offer some solutions that you can implement in your own business.

 For practical tips on actual strategies for pricing your web design proposals, click here.

 Why are you so afraid to charge more for your web design services?